 Linux is the easiest operating system to build Krita on because all the libraries that Krita needs are available on most recent Linux distributions.
 For an easy guide to building Krita see Building Krita on Linux for Cats.

-On Windows you will have to build the dependencies yourself.
+On Windows you can either reuse the dependencies from the KDE Binary Factory, or build the dependencies yourself.

 On all operating systems, you need to be familiar with using a terminal.
 Building Krita is a technical task and demands accuracy in following instructions and intelligence in understanding what happens.